techgrounds/techgrounds-shamimkhaliq71/02_Networking_2/2_Network_Devices.md

 The IP range options; range of IP addresses that are available for distribution to devices.
 The leasetime of a IP address.

+The OSI (Open Systems Interconnection) model provides a framework for understanding the functions and interactions of different network devices within a computer network.
+Each layer of the OSI model corresponds to specific tasks and responsibilities, and network devices operate at different layers to perform their functions.
+For example, routers operate at the Network layer (Layer 3) to route data between networks, switches operate at the Data Link layer (Layer 2) to facilitate communication within a local network, and firewalls operate at the Network or Transport layer (Layer 3 or Layer 4) to ensure network security.
+The OSI model helps in understanding how these network devices work together to enable reliable and efficient network communication, and it provides a common language and structure for designing and troubleshooting network architectures.

 ### Gebruikte bronnen
 [https://en.wikipedia.org/wiki/Networking_hardware] [http://192.168.178.1/index.html] [https://nordvpn.com/nl/blog/wat-is-dhcp/]
+[Chat GPT]

 ### Ervaren problemen